HubSpot/collectd-kafka-disk/README.md

 ####Configuration parameters
 - **`LogDirs`**: Kafka log dirs, as defined in server.properties.
 Comma-separated list.
 (REQUIRED: no default).
 - **`Verbose`**: if `true`, print verbose logging (`false`).
+- **`Interval`**: if set, changes the rate at which this plugin reports. otherwise defaults to collectd's configured rate